dvidelabs/flatcc/README.md

 `pwarnings.h` is also always included so compiler specific warnings can be disabled where necessary.

+The portable library includes the essential parts of the grisu3 library found in `external/grisu3`, but excludes the test cases.
+The JSON printer and parser relies on fast portable numeric print and parse operations based mostly on grisu3.

 If a specific platform has been tested, it would be good with feedback and possibly patches to the portability layer so these can be made